mitre/training/solution_guides/PluginsManxFlag0.md

 1. Enter an operation name of `Manx Flag 0`
 1. Click on `Basic Options`
 1. Select `red` from the groups list
-1. Select `Hunter` from the advserary list
+1. Select `Hunter` from the adversary list
 1. Select `Auto-close operation` from the close options list.
-1. Press the Start button.
+1. Press the `Start` button.
 1. Wait for the operation to complete.
 The operation status will change to `FINISHED`.
 This may take several minutes.
-1. Task complete
+1. Task completed.